Decoherence to quantum theory from a causally-indefinite post-quantum theory: Hyper-decoherence

 \begin{remark} An an equivalence of process theories is more traditionally known as a monoidal equivalence of categories, that is a fully-faithful and essentially surjective on objects monoidal functor $F:\C\morph{}\D$. \end{remark}

-\begin{defn} A process theory $\cat{D}$ \textit{supports hyper-decoherence} to a process theory $\C$ if every system $H$ of $\D$ possesses a hyper-decoherence map $\hypdec:H\morph{}H$ satisfying axioms \hyperref[ax:1]{Ax1} - \hyperref[ax:4]{Ax4}, such that the full sub-process theory of $\Split(\D)$ spanned by systems of the form $(H,\hypdec)$ is equivalent to $\cat{C}$. \end{defn}
+We are now in a position to define what it means for one process theory to hyper-decohere to another. \begin{defn} A process theory $\cat{D}$ \textit{supports hyper-decoherence} to a process theory $\C$ if every system $H$ of $\D$ possesses a hyper-decoherence map $\hypdec:H\morph{}H$ satisfying axioms \hyperref[ax:1]{Ax1} - \hyperref[ax:4]{Ax4}, such that the full sub-process theory of $\Split(\D)$ spanned by systems of the form $(H,\hypdec)$ is equivalent to $\cat{C}$, and at least one of the hyper-decoherence maps is not the identity process. \end{defn}

+In the case that a process theory hyper-decoheres to quantum theory we will call the theory post-quantum.